rbjoergensen/nagios-elasticpulse/README.md

 - -t = Timeback, the amount of time to look back when counting new entries.
 - -u = Credentials, username and password eg. elastic:changeme.
 - -i = Indexname eg. notifications
-- -d = datatype of your index eg. logdata or serverdata
+- -d = Datatype of your index eg. logdata or serverdata
+- -k = Name of date value in elastic index

 ```sh
 define host{